Posts Tagged ‘Dr Scott Hahn’

 If we call on the Lord, as the Apostles do in today’s Gospel, He will increase our faith, will stir to a flame the Holy Spirit who has dwelt within us since Baptism.

 As Paul tells us in today’s Epistle, the Lord will always give us the love and self-control we need to bear our share of hardship for the Gospel—with a strength that can come from God alone.
+Our task is to continue doing what He has commanded—to love and to build up His kingdom—trusting that His vision still presses on to its fulfillment.

 For His vision still has its time.
 One day, though we are but “unprofitable servants,” we will be invited to eat and drink at our Master’s table.
-It is that day we anticipate with each celebration of the Eucharist.
+It is that day we anticipate with each celebration of the Eucharist

-Posted: September 24, 2022 by CatholicJules in Sunday Reflections
+Posted: September 27, 2025 by CatholicJules in Sunday Reflections

 Tags: ,